What is the Internet of Things?

 IoT is still in its infancy stages of development.

 The prices of sensors and IoT communication devices continue to decline.
 Thus it’s more cost-efficient to connect multiple devices to cloud platforms.
-Some products may not always connect smoothly to each other because significant IoT-Technologies are still in infancy development stages.
+Some products may not always connect smoothly to each other because significant IoT-Technologies are still in the infancy development stages.

 IoT investments’ growth drives an exciting wave of IoT applications and consumer IoT devices that provide real-time intuitive interactions between humans and machines.
 There are many IoT device makers, application builders, and network operators.